Victoria Beckham Looks Back On Time With Spice Girls: ‘I Was Never The Best Singer’

 Beckham also said that she and David try to make time for themselves and have actual conversations.
 “David and I both respect that each of us are very, very busy; we are both running big businesses, but we do put the phones down, and sometimes we just talk.”

-Apart from her work milestones and her family life, Victoria Beckham also talked about her social life and revealed that she tends to skip parties but that she does like to have fun.
+Apart from her work milestones and her family life, Victoria Beckham also talked about her social life and revealed that she tends to skip parties, but that she does like to have fun.

 “I’m really good value at a dinner party – I want to relax and have a laugh.
 I like to have fun, and I think that often surprises people.”